 d) Technology is once again freeing the artist to explore realms beyond what was once conceivable.
 Just as the photograph enabled painters of an earlier era, computers, code and the internet are empowering contemporary artists to seek form with unparalleled scale, accuracy, and economy.
 Craftsmanship is being replaced with mechanical reproduction.
 CAD, laser/3-D printing, online social networks, 3-D motion picture and mobile technology have broadened the expressive capabilities of an artist.

-suggests, the modern artist mobile.
+As Bourriaud suggests, the modern artist mobile.
 No longer tethered to a studio, medium or city, the interconnected world presents new range and possibility beyond the stale hegemony of centralized thought and presence.
 This is the peripatetic school, representing a group of displaced artists, assimilating traditional method with modern technology through an eccentric range of possibility.
 Gabriel Orozco represents the international artist embracing a field of opportunity.

 No comments: